-All pears should be planted in moist, well drained soil with a soil ph between 5.5 – 7.2 with adequate nutrient levels for optimal growth.
+Plant all pear trees in moist, well drained soil with a soil ph between 5.5 – 7.2 with adequate nutrient levels for optimal growth.
 The above soil conditions will provide the most growth and fruit production.
 Pears are one fruit tree which will also tolerate acidic soils with poor fertility.
-A minimum of 6 hours of sunlight is recommended.
+A fruit tree requires at least 6 hours of sunlight for fruit production and growth.
 Also, recommended tree spacing on either rootstock of at least 20′.
 Cages of at least 5’ are highly recommended to ensure your deer eat your fruit in a few years and not your trees this year.

 For More Information Visit: